-€ thousand 2022 2021
+€ thousand 2023 2022

 Inventory carried at cost

-CO 2 emission credits 2,814 3,536
+CO 2 emission credits 2,814

-The Company acts as an agent for other entities within the Mondi Group, buying and selling their CO2 emission credits received from the EU trading scheme to external banks at the market price at the time of sale.
-At year end, the Company had credits on hand that were purchased from within the Group.
-These credits are carried at cost and sold at no profit or loss to the Company, and therefore has no impact on the Income statement.
+The Company acts as an agent for other entities within the Mondi Group, buying and selling their $CO_2$ emission credits received from the EU trading scheme to external banks at the market price at the time of sale.
+At the end of 2022, the Company had credits on hand that were purchased from within the Group.
+These credits are carried at cost and sold at no profit or loss by the Company, are offset in operating expenses and therefore have no impact on the Income statement.